Join the DLC Team

 Maintain a healthy work-life balance while contributing to a community where Alaskans with disabilities have equal opportunity to live, learn, work and play!

-The firm salary offering for this position is $35k + benefits including health, dental, vision, 403(b) plan, and generous paid personal leave.
+Salary $45k + doe.
+Benefits include health, dental, vision, 403(b) plan, and generous paid personal leave.

 Time Off: Regular full-time employees receive 13 paid holidays.
 Because we value participation in voting, all regular full-time employees who are registered to vote may take up to 2 hours of administrative leave with pay to vote on election days.